Connor Watson: Early life

 Watson was born in Dubbo, New South Wales, Australia and is of Indigenous Australian descent.
-At the age of five, he moved to Avoca Beach, New South Wales.
+At the age of five, he moved to Avoca Beach.

-He played his junior rugby league for the Terrigal Sharks and Kincumber Colts, before gaining a scholarship at Knox Grammar School and playing rugby union.
+He played his junior rugby league for the Terrigal Sharks and Kincumber Colts, before gaining an Australian Indigenous Education Foundation (AIEF) scholarship at Knox Grammar School and playing rugby union.
+In an interview on the Marlee & Me podcast, Connor described being an AIEF Scholarship Student as "so good...[AIEF] do such a terrific job".
 While playing rugby union, he spent part of his time playing rugby league with the South Eastern Seagulls.
 He was then signed by the Sydney Roosters.

 Playing career

 Early career

 In 2015 and 2016, Watson played for the Sydney Roosters' NYC team.
 In July 2015, he re-signed with the Sydney Roosters on a two-year contract.

 2016

 In round 7 of the 2016 NRL season, Watson made his NRL debut for the Sydney Roosters against the Penrith Panthers.
 In round 13 against the Wests Tigers, he scored his first NRL try.
 In December, he extended his Roosters contract from the end of 2017 until the end of 2018.